Pablo Ferrández, Dmitry Masleev, Christoph Eschenbach / Bamberger Symphoniker

 Here, one could feel how the conductor was consciously shaping melodies down to every detail in articulation and dynamics.
 He explored the latter down to the finest pppp.
 The acoustics perfectly allowed for this!

 IV.
 Andante con moto — Allegro vivace — Allegro maestoso

 An extended, recitativo-like flute cadenza (mostly with subtle orchestral accompaniment) led into the final movement, such that the Luther chorale “Ein’ veste Burg ist unser Gott” (“A mighty fortress is our God”) felt like a natural continuation.
 That chorale did not feel like a dogmatic statement, but was presented with agogics, in a lyrical atmosphere.
 Only gradually, it developed “religious drive”, but at the same time a generous warmth..

-The Bamberger Symphoniker left the impression of a very, very good orchestra—excellent throughout, from the strings to the outstanding wind (particularly woodwind) soloists.
-And Christoph Eschenbach proved an ideal conductor, the ideal match for this symphony, offering a compelling, conclusive interpretation, without ever sounding dogmatic, but rather following a natural feel for the music.
+The Bamberger Symphoniker left the impression of a very, very good orchestra.
+They were excellent throughout, from the strings to the outstanding wind (particularly woodwind) soloists.
+And Christoph Eschenbach proved an ideal conductor, the perfect match for this symphony.
+He offered a compelling, conclusive interpretation, without ever sounding dogmatic, but rather following a natural feel for the music.